 - Compact piping systems

-- Strong, leak-resistant connection
+- Strong, leak-resistant connection for small-bore lines

-- Easier installation for small pipes
+- Efficient installation for compact systems

-- Not recommended for large-diameter pipes
+- Not preferred for large-diameter pipes

 Threaded flange